Is The Hartford Financial Services Group Inc. (HIG) a Keeper?

-The Hartford Financial Services Group Inc. (NYSE:HIG) went down by -0.86% from its latest closing price compared to the recent 1-year high of $78.17.
-The company’s stock price has collected -3.18% of loss in the last five trading sessions.
-The Wall Street Journal reported on 04/22/21 that Hartford CEO Surprised by Chubb Proposal; Board Has Rejected Three
+The Hartford Financial Services Group Inc. (NYSE:HIG) went up by 1.80% from its latest closing price compared to the recent 1-year high of $78.17.
+The company’s stock price has collected 6.80% of gains in the last five trading sessions.

 Is It Worth Investing in The Hartford Financial Services Group Inc. (NYSE :HIG) Right Now?

-The Hartford Financial Services Group Inc. (NYSE:HIG) scored a price-to-earnings ratio above its average ratio, recording 10.47 x from its present earnings ratio.
+The Hartford Financial Services Group Inc. (NYSE:HIG) scored a price-to-earnings ratio above its average ratio, recording 11.19 x from its present earnings ratio.
 Plus, the 36-month beta value for HIG is at 0.88.
-Opinions of the stock are interesting as 12 analysts out of 22 who provided ratings for The Hartford Financial Services Group Inc. declared the stock was a “buy,” while 4 rated the stock as “overweight,” 5 rated it as “hold,” and 1 as “sell.”

 Top 5 Cheap Stocks to Own Right Now